The Sims 2: Nightlife: Soundtrack

 The soundtrack for The Sims 2: Nightlife is based around remixes of Mark Mothersbaugh's original compositions for the base game.
 Musicians who worked on the Nightlife soundtrack include Junkie XL, Lemon Jelly, Adam Freeland, and Timo Maas.
 The game's diegetic music is themed around its community lots; Andrew Park at GameSpot gave the examples of techno in clubs and "goofy oldies tunes" at a retro-themed diner.
 Randall Roberts at In Sheep's Clothing described the soundtrack as "typified by a strange combination of playfulness and melancholy" and discussed how the series' persistent popularity affected the careers of its artists.
 During their time together, Lemon Jelly released three EPs that were each limited to 1,000 copies; their presence on the soundtrack had made their earlier releases into collector's items in the years since the game's release.

 Reception and legacy

-One day Maxis is going to introduce a particularly virulent VD into the world of the Sims.
-And then, I'll be in trouble.